 - Performance based goal statement

-- High level process map such as SIPOC diagram
+- High level process map such as a SIPOC diagram

 - Graphs and data related to current phase

 Lastly, have visuals prepared for your audience.
 This can come in the form of handouts, a PowerPoint, graphs, or other diagrams.
-Your documents will also be best received if sent in advance.
+Your presentation will be best received if document aids are sent in advance.

 DMAIC Tollgate Reviews Expected Deliverables